Currency:

 • No Google map.

-• Info no physical address.
+• There is no physical address information.

-• Missing complete contact information.
+• Lack of complete contact information.

 • For online stores - no terms and conditions, size charts, product descriptions, etc.

-If we are talking about the possibilities of expanding the site through content, then first of all you should think about the blog and those posts that are most missing, for example, tutorials, manuals, news, updates, etc. h then your site describes questions in complex language taken from an industry dictionary.
+If we are talking about the possibilities of expanding the site through content, then first of all we should think about the blog and those posts that are most missing, for example, tutorials, guides, news, updates, etc.

-What does a site content audit do?
+What does a site content audit give?

-FIND OUT HOW TO GET A DISCOUNTED WEBSITE
+FIND OUT HOW TO GET A DISCOUNTED WEBSITE!

-Leave your details and our operators will call you back to calculate the cost and agree on a discount especially for you
+Leave your details and we will call you back to discuss pricing and arrange a special discount just for you.

-Posts in our blog
+Discover more in our blog

 Have ideas but don't know where to start?